 2. For active approaches, escalate from discreet to indiscreet

-If you can be discreet and still get the amount of data you need, then you are optimizing for UX.
+If you can be discreet and still get the amount of data you need, then you are optimising for UX.
 However, if you find that you are not getting enough solid input, then turn up the dial on your engagement.

 3. Prevent repeated display